AlexIoannides/azure-playpen/az-900-azure-fundamentals/app-service-python/README.md

-# Deploying a Simple Web API
+# A Simple Web API

-With a single endpoint at `"/"` that return a heatbeat - e.g.,
+To be used for testing various deployment options.
+This defines an app with a single route at `"/"` that returns a heatbeat - e.g.,

 ```text
 {